SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 6:15 p.m.

 INTEREST RATE SWAPS

-The benchmark five-year swap ended up 3 basis points at 7.34 percent from Thursday's close, while the one-year rate closed steady at 8.09 percent.
+The benchmark five-year swap closed at 7.31 percent from 7.33 percent at close on Tuesday and the one-year rate unchanged at 8.13 percent.

 CALL MONEY